-ISORA-report data can be compared and sequenced with the increasing set of evidence-based assessments of tax administration such as TADAT (Bo2).

-No PFM capacity development function is envisaged for the tool.
+12. Sequencing with other tools ISORA-report data can be compared and sequenced with the increasing set of evidence-based assessments of tax administration such as TADAT (Bo2).
+13. PFM capacity building No PFM capacity development function is envisaged for the tool.
 The IMF provided a training course targeted toward officials responsible for completing the 2018 ISORA.

-RA-FIT is not designed to track performance changes over time.
+14. Tracking of changes and frequency of assessments RA-FIT is not designed to track performance changes over time.
 ISORA is carried out once every two years.
 Four rounds of the surveys have been carried out to date.
 Following the 2020 iteration, a shorter version of the ISORA is planned to be carried out annually to focus on collecting data that changes on a yearly basis.
 Once every four years, the partner organizations will run a longer survey which will include questions about organizational structure and legislation that generally change less frequently.

-The IMF has one and a half full time equivalent staff who work on the survey all year round.
+15. Resource requirements The IMF has one and a half full time equivalent staff who work on the survey all year round.
 In addition, there are also employees from the IT department that are involved in maintaining both the data collection and data dissemination platforms.
+Transparency

-The methodology for data collection, including current and previous iterations of the survey are available on the portal.
+16. Access to methodology The methodology for data collection, including current and previous iterations of the survey are available on the portal.
 Each iteration of the survey is accompanied with a guide.
 The guide provides instructions on how to complete the form, including a detailed outline of individual forms that are a part of the survey and definitions.

-The RA-FIT data portal acts as a central repository for all IMF publications relating to ISORA, relevant links, survey forms, and data.
+17. Access to assessment results The RA-FIT data portal acts as a central repository for all IMF publications relating to ISORA, relevant links, survey forms, and data.
 All data collected from the ISORA survey is made available in the RA-FIT portal.
 RA-FIT provides both country-level data, for those countries who have consented to share this information publicly, and aggregate data.
 Data is aggregated by income group and by region.
 There is also a query tool that allows users to customize their data aggregation.
 Access to country-level data collected through the survey depends on the partner organizations supporting the revenue administration.
 As of 2018, data collected from revenue administrations supported by OECD and CIAT was publicly available.
 In contrast, data collected from revenue administrations supported by IMF and IOTA was not publicly available.
 However, the terms and conditions for the 2020 iteration of the survey require all countries to agree to have their data published once the process is completed.